R0gue301/Disk-Formatter/README.md

 # Disk-Formatter
-Lets you to easily format multiple disks (volumes) at the same time
+Lets you to easily format multiple drives (volumes) at the same time

 # It does what it says it does